prudh-vi/cartelet/README.md

 # Cartelet

 Cartelet is an open-source wireless bridge between Android and Mac.
-Think of it as a universal OnePlus Connect that works for ALL Android phones.
+Think of it as a universal O+ Connect that works for ALL Android phones.
 It allows for seamless clipboard synchronization and file browsing between your Android device and your Mac via a local network connection.

 ## Features
 - **Zero-Config Pairing**: Just scan a QR code from your Mac to instantly pair with your Android device via mDNS (Bonjour).